ayyaninam/Deployment/nginx/Deploy_Django_Nginx.md

 #CELERY
 Certainly!
 To run Celery and Celery Beat as systemd services on Ubuntu with minimal downtime, you can use `systemctl` to manage these services.
 This approach provides better integration with the system's init system, allows for automatic restarts, logging, and is generally preferred for production environments.

-Below are detailed steps to set up Celery and Celery Beat as systemd services for your Django project `presentify` located at `/home/ayyan/presentify`.
+Below are detailed steps to set up Celery and Celery Beat as systemd services for your Django project `backend` located at `/home/ayyan/backend`.

 ---

 ### **Prerequisites**

 1. **Django Project Setup:**
-   - Your Django project (`presentify`) is properly configured.
+   - Your Django project (`backend`) is properly configured.
    - Celery is installed and configured in your project.
    - Celery Beat is installed for periodic tasks.
    - You have a virtual environment set up (recommended).